cbourke/ComputerScienceI/honors/hacks/hack14.0/readme.md

 other students or groups.
 You may not share code directly outside your pair.

-If you choose to form a Hack Pair, you *must*:
+If you choose to form a Hack Pair:

-1. Both join a hack pair on Canvas (go to People then Groups)

-2. You must both work on the hack equally; it must be an equal effort by both partners.
+1. You *must* both work on the hack equally; it must be an equal effort by both partners.
 Do not undermine your partner's learning opportunity and do not undermine your own by allowing one parter to do all the work.

-3. Both of you should hand in a copy of your code, but we'll grade the code under the individual whose last name comes first alphabetically.
+2. Follow the instructions provided at the start of the course, or see the instructions in the course [FAQ](https://github.com/cbourke/ComputerScienceI/blob/master/documents/faq.md#partner-policy).

 ## Rubric